abhi3700/My_Learning_EOS/my_eosio_essentials.md

 * #### EOSIO asset
 	- represents `amount` with `symbol`
+	- This data structure has the form of asset (amount, symbol), where both fields are uint64_t type.
+Let’s focus on each of them and start with the symbol.
+[Source](https://medium.com/@genesix/exchange-on-eosio-36e43a360398)
 	- So this would be used to create “tokens” and the like, and ensure that calculations and modifications on the asset are done with either scalar values or the same type of symbol.
 	- construct a `asset` variable
 ```cpp